ljlun36/home/README.md

 - [Teaching](./teaching.md) <!-- 链接到 about.md 文件 -->
 - [Seminar](https://dlidynamics.github.io/fudandynamics/seminars/)

-🎯 I‘m a research on Mathematics.
+🎯 I‘m a researcher on Mathematics.

-💡 I’m interested in Dynamical sytsems and Lie groups.
+💡 I’m interested in Dynamical systems and Lie groups.

 ✉️ How to reach me: jialunliwork@yeah.net.